Israeli forces kill Palestinian man in West Bank -health officials

 Earlier this month, Israeli jets pounded the blockaded Gaza Strip in what the military said was a pre-emptive attack to prevent an imminent threat to Israel from Islamic Jihad.

-At least 49 people were killed in Gaza, including civilians and children, and hundreds more were wounded during 56 hours of fighting, which also saw more than 1,000 rockets launched towards Israel by the Islamic Jihad.
+At least 49 people were killed in Gaza, including civilians and children, and hundreds more were wounded during 56 hours of fighting, which also included the launching of more than 1,000 rockets towards Israel by the Islamic Jihad.

-Israeli forces have carried out near-daily raids in the West Bank in recent months after Palestinians from the area carried out deadly street attacks in Israel.
+Israeli forces have conducted near-daily raids in the West Bank in recent months after Palestinians from the area carried out deadly street attacks in Israel.

-(Reporting by Raneen Sawafta in Tubas and Nidal al-Mughrabi in Gaza; additional reporting and writing by Henriette Chacar in Jerusalem; editing by Mark Heinrich)
+(Reporting by Raneen Sawafta in Tubas and Nidal al-Mughrabi in Gaza Additional reporting and writing by Henriette Chacar in Jerusalem Editing by Mark Heinrich and Matthew Lewis)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))